astrostl/vagrant-centos/README.md

 Create your own minimal CentOS Base Box for Vagrant in a few simple steps:

 1. download a CentOS minimal installation ISO from your favorite mirror
-2. host the vagrant-centos-basebox.ks script on a local web server<br>
+2. host the 'vagrant-centos-basebox.ks' Kickstart script on a local web server<br>
    (you might want to change the time zone from USA CST too)
-3. edit the vagrant-centos-basebox script's location variables as appropriate<br>
+3. edit the 'vagrant-centos-basebox' script's location variables as appropriate<br>
    (the defaults are pre-set for my Github username and a Mac layout)
-4. run 'bash vagrant-centos-basebox' to create a clean VM
+4. run `bash vagrant-centos-basebox` to create a clean VM
 5. start the VM, hit TAB at the first prompt, and append 'ks=http://yourwebserver/vagrant-centos-basebox.ks'
 6. wait for the VM to complete its Kickstart installation and shut down
-7. run 'VBoxManage modifyvm "$basebox" --memory 360' to take the VM's base memory down to 360MB<br>
+7. run `VBoxManage modifyvm "$basebox" --memory 360` to take the VM's base memory down to 360MB<br>
    (the docs recommend this as a default, and it can be adjusted on the fly with a Vagrantfile)
-8. run 'vagrant package --base "$basebox" --output "${basebox}.box"'
+8. run `vagrant package --base "$basebox" --output "${basebox}.box"`

 That's it!